rpoisel/ssl-echo/Readme.md

 Example SSL Echo Server
 =======================

-This is an example demonstrating how to use OpenSSL in order to implement an echo server that communicates encrypted.
+This is an example demonstrating how to use OpenSSL in order to implement an SSL enabled echo server.

 Installation
 ------------